cleskowsky/cleskowsky.github.io/til.md

 * `ansible-playbook -i "localhost" playbook-nagios.yml --list-tasks`: Lists plays that will be run by ansible
 * `ansible hostgroup -i inv -m shell -a "command"`: Execute task <command> across all hosts in group hostgroup in inventory inv

+{% highlight bash %}

+# Don't make any changes but print a diff of what would have changed
+# Note: It's not always possible to do a check run
+ansible-playbook -i inv pb.yml --check --diff
+{% endhighlight %}

 # AWS

 * `aws sts get-caller-identity`: Gets the apiuser for my current apikey